ramonsolorio/MauiDemo/README.md

 ## Step 16: Adding a Statistics View
 In this step, you'll add a screen to show usage statistics about your chat interactions.

-1. Create a ViewModel for the statistics view in the ViewModels folder:
+1. Create a ViewModel ChatStatsViewModel.cs for the statistics view in the ViewModels folder:

 ```csharp
 using System.ComponentModel;